The Three Months of August

 Ma Rainey’s Black Bottom (III)

 Established in 1927, Ma Rainey’s Black Bottom is the third play in the ‘Pittsburgh Cycle.’
 This installment takes place in a Chicago recording studio.
 August Wilson’s natural nexus to blues music is at its peak in this play.
-The migration of Black people, blues music and performers from the Deep South during the 1920s to the Midwest, like Chicago and St. Louis; and in the North, like the Pittsburgh, began to change the geography.
-As exquisitely explained in The Play at the beginning of the book, Chicago in the 1920s was a rough city with the very rich and the very poor; gangsters, roughhouses, and dandies.
+The migration of Black people, blues music and performers from the Deep South during the 1920s to the Midwest, like Chicago and St. Louis; and in the North, like Pittsburgh, began to change the geography.
+As exquisitely explained in The Play at the beginning of the book, Chicago in the 1920s was a rough city with the very rich and the very poor: gangsters, roughhouses, and dandies.
 The synopsis of The Play is to sew the music, in particular, the blues from the South to East St. Louis.
 Wilson’s play is a confluence of men, music, a strong woman, motives, and most importantly, at the forefront of the play, the subject matter of race.
 It is Black America dealing with the obvious and indirect manner of blatant discrimination.
-It is Black America dealing with their individual battles about promises from White America that is purposely procrastinated.
+It is Black America dealing with their individual battles about promises from white America that are deliberately pushed to another prolonged period of marginalization.

 “In that play (Ma Rainey’s Black Bottom) he literally wrote the characters as instruments,” said Harry J. Elam Ph.D.